Giovanni Troupée: Twente

 As his contract with Utrecht expired in June 2021, Troupée left the club on a free transfer and signed a one-year contract with Twente.
 He left the club after one season as his contract expired.

 Lokomotiv Plovdiv

 On 20 December 2022, he signed with Bulgarian club Lokomotiv Plovdiv one a one-and-a-half-year deal.
-He made his debut for the club on 12 February 2013, starting in a 0–0 home draw against Botev Vratsa.
+He made his debut for the club on 12 February 2023, starting in a 0–0 home draw against Botev Vratsa.

+TOP Oss

+On 12 October 2023, Troupée signed a one-year deal with Eerste Divisie club TOP Oss.
+He made his debut for the club on 20 October, starting in a 3–0 away loss to Jong AZ.

+Željezničar

+On 20 June 2025, Troupée signed a two-year contract with Bosnian Premier League side Željezničar.
+He made his debut against Koper in a 2025–26 UEFA Conference League first qualifying round first leg on 10 July 2025.

 International career

 Troupée is Netherlands-born to a Dutch father and Curaçaoan mother, and a former youth international for the Netherlands.

+In March 2023, he received his first call-up to the Curaçao senior national team for the Nations League match against Canada and a friendly against Argentina.
+On 28 March 2023, Troupée earned his first cap in a 7–0 loss against the latter, coming on as a substitute during the second half.